-We aim to help co-ordinate lifts to Dalkeith Country Park from Edinburgh.
+We will help co-ordinate lifts to Dalkeith Country Park from Edinburgh.
 Lots of reasonably priced airbnb accommodation in Edinburgh if you are traveling from out of town.

-Jenny Smith is a practicing artist who exhibits nationally and internationally.
-She has over 30 years experience of teaching art including working as a Lecturer at Leith School of Art and for the Education Department at the National Galleries of Scotland.
-Her own work explores the definition of drawing in its broadest sense.
+Jenny Smith is a practicing artist with over 20 years experience of teaching and exhibiting in a wide variety of contexts, nationally and internationally.
+Her creative work explores the definition of drawing in its broadest sense.
 Jenny has a deep, intuitive and playful approach to teaching and holding space.
 Convinced everyone has creativity, she delights in facilitating it’s emergence and has been dancing 5Rhythmns for several years.

 Sarena Wolfaard is a 5Rhythms Teacher accredited by Gabrielle Roth in 2004 and an Open Floor Movement teacher since early 2017.
 She is an advanced student of Process Oriented Psychotherapy and a Publisher and co-founder of Handspring Publishing, working with researchers and prominent teachers of movement and bodywork.
 She facilitates from her inner experience, and curiosity, and interest in what happens on the dance floor.